Papua New Guinea PM Dismisses Bidens loose Talk On Cannibalism As A blurry Moment - UrduPoint

 "Never in those moments (has) he spoke of PNG as cannibals," he added.

+Biden has repeatedly asserted there are no problems with his memory or cognition.

+Historically, cannibalism has been documented among a small number of tribes in remote parts of Papua New Guinea.

-Papua New Guinea has for decades tried to shed outdated tropes that paint it as a wild nation full of savagery and cannibalism.
+But the nation has for decades tried to shed outdated tropes that paint it as a wild nation full of savagery.

-"There are much, much... deeper values in our relationship than one statement, one word, one punchline," said Marape.
+"There are much, much... deeper values in our relationship than one statement, one word, one punchline," Marape said.

 He urged Biden and the White House to instead focus on clearing up the unexploded ordnance that still litters Papua New Guinea today.